 According to Business Insider, lenders are looking for alternative data sources to determine which customers are safe and who are in trouble.
 Other data sources are being considered, such as unemployment data and cash flow through bank accounts.

-In our whitepaper, Today’s credit risk: how to prevent delinquency with AI, we discuss gaining permission from consumers with thin credit histories to use their alternate payment histories, including rental data, utility companies, telecommunications and other vendors, to provide a fuller picture.
+In our Ebook, Assess today’s credit risk and prevent tomorrow’s delinquency: a concise guide, we discuss gaining permission from consumers with thin credit histories to use their alternate payment histories, including rental data, utility companies, telecommunications and other vendors, to provide a fuller picture.
 This and other lender data are analyzed by artificial intelligence (AI) to provide a robust view of each applicant’s credit history.

 Using AI to determine borrower credit risk